 |X.509 Certificate as Data Recovery Agent (DRA) also called Public Key Protector||Environment (e.g., Exchange Online multitenant)||Microsoft CA||Build System||No one user has the full password to the private key.
 The password is under physical protection.|

-BitLocker key management involves the management of recovery keys that are used to unlock/recover encrypted disks in an Office 365 datacenter.
-Office 365 stores the master keys in a secured share, only accessible by individuals who have been screened and approved.
+BitLocker key management involves the management of recovery keys that are used to unlock/recover encrypted disks in a Microsoft datacenter.
+Microsoft 365 stores the master keys in a secured share, only accessible by individuals who have been screened and approved.
 The credentials for the keys are stored in a secured repository for access control data (what we call a "secret store"), which requires a high level of elevation and management approvals to access using a just-in-time access elevation tool.